cbigler/dashboard/src/components/explore-set-capacity-modal/README.md

 space.
 It is a stateful component, but its only state is the capacity that is being entered.

 ## Component Props
-- `space: DensitySpace` - The space that the capacity is being set on.
+- `space: CoreSpace` - The space that the capacity is being set on.
 - `onDismiss: () => any`: A callback that is called when the modal is dismissed.
 - `onSubmit: (count) => any`: A callback that is called when the modal is submitted.
 The capacity that was chosen is passed.